Dr Ílida Ortega Asencio

 University and School Administrative Roles

-- Academic lead for Materials Core Facilities
+- Academic Core-Facilities Lead for Materials and Manufacturing

 - BHT PGR-PDRA Coordinator

 - Deputy Knowledge Exchange (KE) representative for The School of Clinical Dentistry

 - 1st year BSc Convenor